iamendy/rainfy/README.md

 ## 📈 What's next for Rainfy

-We're excited to have built this dApp.
-To enable more web3 users have the best savings platform without hidden and overhead cost offered by traditional banks.
+To enable more web3 users have the best savings platform experience without hidden and overhead cost offered by traditional banks.
 We plan on:

-- Integrate decentralized loan protocols and utility bills settlement with RAIN token.
+- Integrating decentralized loan protocols and utility bills settlement with RAIN tokens.
-- Add a liquidity pool that users can easily exchange RAIN Token for xDAI.
+- Add a liquidity pool that users can easily exchange RAIN Token for xDAI and GNO
 - Implement smart wallet to allow better user experience managing savings as well as gasless transactions.
 - Help our users increase their overall financial habits on-chain

-Thank you!
-I hope you enjoyed our dApp which allows regular users to onboard into web3 by enabling secure savings on the blockchain which builds trust and opens up a whole new world of on-chain financial services.

 ## 🧑‍💻 Instructions for testing locally